creationix/howtonode.org/articles/object-graphs-2.markdown

 ## Conclusion

 There is so much more I want to explore, but I like to keep these articles somewhat short and bite-size.
-If there is demand, I'll write a part three explaining how to do ruby-style mixins and other advanced topics.
+If there is demand, I’ll write a part three explaining how to do ruby-style mixins and other advanced topics.